 Field-hunting tip

-Look in oxidized zones of hydrothermal base metal deposits country — that is the host setting where arsenogorceixite typically forms.
+Look in oxidized zones of hydrothermal base metal deposits country, the host setting where arsenogorceixite typically forms.
 If you start seeing tsumcorite, arseniosiderite, mimetite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.